Pay Per Click Marketing Explained

-These ad spots are sold in an auction.
+Again, all of these ad spots are sold in an auction.
 To show your own ad here, you would bid the maximum amount you’re willing to pay for a click on your ad.
-Bid the most and you have a chance of ranking number 1 in these sponsored or paid results.
+Bid the most in that auction and you have a chance of ranking number 1 in these sponsored or paid results.
 Note that we said a chance.
 There’s also something called quality score that can impact your ranking.
 More on that in a minute.